Upasana-Jha/Backend-Team1/README.md

 ---Using PSQL---

-1.Create Tables in PSQL queries for creating the tables are under dbStructure.
+-Create Tables in PSQL queries for creating the tables are under dbStructure.